jbfink/c4l-docker-article/c4l-docker-article.md

 docker run -Pd c4l-docker-article
 ```

-The flag P tells Docker to expose a random port on the host to the container port 8888, and flag d tells Docker to run the container detached in the background.
+Every time a new container is created from the c4l-docker-article image -- as we're doing when we do ```docker run``` -- the ```CMD``` statement from the Dockerfile is run; in this case, our ```start.sh``` file.
+This file converts the article markdown to HTML and runs SimpleHTTPServer to serve the file.
+The flag P tells Docker to expose a random port on the host to the container port 8888 so SimpleHTTPServer can be reached from outside the container, and flag d tells Docker to run the container detached in the background.
 Running ```docker ps``` should show a line with the new container and the random port assigned to it; going to the Docker host with any web browser and that port renders the article.